20 February 2014

 Hon Mark McArdle the Qld Minister for Energy and Water Supply presented to an AWA Breakfast on 19 Feb 2014. http://wp.me/p2g64Q-2x The following is my understanding and commentary.

-Strategy – The 30 yr Water Strategy is aimed at providing a blueprint with a clear vision for the Water Industry moving forward.
-It is intended that it will be renewed every five years and all identified actions will be reported to the public on a six month basis.
-It is currently being aligned with the draft State Plan and is expected to be released shortly with a consultation period, before coming into effect in July this year.
+The 30yr Water Strategy is aimed at providing a blueprint with a clear vision for the Water Industry moving forward.
+It is intended that it will be renewed every five years.
+And all identified actions will be reported to the public on a six month basis.
+It is currently being aligned with the draft State Plan.
+And is expected to be released shortly with a consultation period.
+Before coming into effect in July this year.

-Growth – The QLD State plan calls for an increase in population of 3M people over the next 30 years.
+The QLD State plan calls for an increase in population of 3M people over the next 30 years.
 That plan looks to have 50% of that increase outside of South East Queensland.
 That will not be sustainable for the water sector.
-The growth rates can be achieved, but the majority of the growth will need to occur in the current SE, where the water infrastructure has been developed and substantial capacity exists.
-To provide for this level of growth outside the existing SE would required substantial investment by the regional Water Service Providers which would not be economically sustainable without government support.
+The growth rates can be achieved, but the majority of the growth will need to occur in the current SE.
+Where the water infrastructure has been developed and substantial capacity exists.
+To provide for this level of growth outside the existing SE would required substantial investment by the regional Water Service Providers.
+This would not be economically sustainable without government support.

 The state plan calls for the doubling of farm output by 2040.
 This will require improvements to the water usages within the rural areas.
-There will be an expansion of “fit for purpose” water, including the reduction of the current “red tape” on recycled water schemes.
+There will be an expansion of “fit for purpose” water, including the reduction of current “red tape” on recycled schemes.

 Whilst no new unexpected issues were announced by the Minister, the 30 yr Water Strategy now appears to be aligned with the state plan and reported through six monthly action plans.
 Much of the plan will be rural and regional area based with less impact on the urban water sector.
 The success or failure of the plan will be determine by the implementation plan and the allocation of responsibility across government, water service providers and the industry as a whole.
 We wait with anticipation the release of the strategy.